-A generator heater(s) is used to help keep the generator free of condensation when the generator set is not running.
+A generator heater is used to help keep the generator free of condensation when the generator set is not running.
 During cool and humid conditions, condensation may form within a generator, creating flashing and shock hazards.

 AWARNING Water or moisture inside a generator increases the possibility of flashing and electrical shock, which can cause equipment damage and severe personal injury or death.
 Do not use a generator which is not dry inside and out.

+The heater is equipped with a power cord that terminates with a 120V NEMA plug.

-Figure 7-5 illustrates the installation of two heater elements.
-Connect the heater(s) to a source of power that will be on during the time the engine is not running.
-Power connections are made to the terminal block in the heater terminal box.
-Be sure the voltage rating is correct for the heater element rating.
+Connect the heater to a source of power that will be on during the time the generator set is not running.